Kiribathgoda Gnanananda Thera

 Kiribathgoda Gnanananda Thera (born: 1 July 1961) is a Sri Lankan monk.
 He is the founder and chief advisor of Mahamevnawa Buddhist Monastery, Mahamevnawa Maha Sangha Saba (මහමෙව්නාව මහා සංඝ සභාව) and Shraddha Media Network.
-Many people address Him as "Pinwath Loku Swamin Wahanse (පින්වත් ලොකු ස්වාමීන් වහන්සේ)".
+Many people address Him as "Pinwath Loku Suwaminwahanse (පින්වත් ලොකු ස්වාමීන් වහන්සේ)".

 Spiritual biography

 Gnanananda became a monk at age 17 on 26 March 1979 under Dambagasare Sumedhankara Thera and Dikwelle Pannananda Thera at Seruwavila.
 He received a traditional Buddhist academic education and entered the University of Sri Jayewardenepura.
 He founded Mahamevnawa Buddhist Monastery in August 1999 in Waduwava, Polgahawela.
-Mahamevnawa Buddhist Monastery now has more than 80 branch monasteries in Sri Lanka and more than 35 overseas monasteries in Canada, the United States, Australia, the United Kingdom, Germany Italy, Dubai, South Korea, India and many more.
+Mahamevnawa Buddhist Monastery now has more than 80 branch monasteries in Sri Lanka and more than 45 overseas monasteries in Canada, the United States, Australia, the United Kingdom, Germany Italy, Dubai, South Korea, India and many more.

 In 2012 he started Shraddha TV and Radio with the aim of spreading the pure Dhamma.
 Today, it operates as the largest Buddhist media network in Sri Lanka, spanning a wide range of media including television, radio, the Internet, Buddhist magazines, web software, etc..
 He also has the largest group of student monks in Sri Lanka, which is more than 1000.
 He has also written more than 300 Buddhist scriptures and translated the Sutta Pitaka into simple Sinhala language.
 Several of his books have been translated into various languages, including English, Thai, and French.
 He also translated the "Pirith Book" into Sinhala and English in a way that allows chanting.
 In addition, he took the initiative to print Buddhist scriptures in Tamil and the Bale system for the first time in Sri Lanka.
 In 2019, he was appointed as the Anunayaka of the Sri Kalyaniwansa Sect of the Amarapura Nikaya.